CudaText-addons/cuda_config_toolbar/readme/readme.txt

 Plugin for CudaText.
-Allows to config main toolbar (on the top):
+Allows to configure main toolbar (on the top):

-1) Choose icon set, for standard buttons.
-Many icon sets are shipped with plugin.

-2) Config additional buttons (to standard buttons).
+- hide some standard buttons (specify 0-based button indexes, e.g. "0 2 8 9")
+- add additional buttons.

 For additional buttons you can customize:
 - caption
 - tooltip